cchitsiang/awesome-stars/topics.md

 - [TracksApp/tracks](https://github.com/TracksApp/tracks) - Tracks is a GTD™ web application, built with Ruby on Rails
 - [SeleniumHQ/selenium](https://github.com/SeleniumHQ/selenium) - A browser automation framework and ecosystem.
 - [ruby-grape/grape](https://github.com/ruby-grape/grape) - An opinionated framework for creating REST-like APIs in Ruby.
 - [spree/spree](https://github.com/spree/spree) - An open source eCommerce platform giving you full control and customizability.
 Modular and API-first.
 Build any eCommerce solution that your business requires.
+Developed by @vendo-dev
 - [activeadmin/activeadmin](https://github.com/activeadmin/activeadmin) - The administration framework for Ruby on Rails applications.
 - [activeadmin/demo.activeadmin.info](https://github.com/activeadmin/demo.activeadmin.info) - A demo application for Active Admin
 - [hashicorp/vagrant](https://github.com/hashicorp/vagrant) - Vagrant is a tool for building and distributing development environments.